 - Public transport provider De Lijn has different pricing options, or you can go for the all-in, 10-day Gentse Feesten ticket for 30 euros.

-- There are extra bicycle parking spots (look for the little bike symbol) around the city during the Feesten.
+- There are extra bicycle parking spots around the city during the Feesten.
 Be aware that the popular and supervised bike garages under St Michael’s bridge and under the Stadshal fill up really quickly.

 - Do you live in the Feestzone and need to transport something during the festivities?
 Check out the official info brochure (a Dutch-only Word document that you can download from this page) for the residents of the central festivities area.